 - Wetzel’s Pretzels

 Note that if you are looking to apply a Magic Key discount, do not use mobile order.
 Pay at the counter or window and show your pass.

 Most of the stores at Downtown Disney are open.
 You may see a few modifications.
 The Star Wars Trading Post has moved to the old Rainforest Cafe location.
 Many more Star Wars items have been brought over from Galaxy's Edge to the much larger new location.
 You can purchase toys, clothing, and other items usually found only in Batuu, as well as other Star Wars merchandise.
 The LEGO Store no longer has play or self-serve areas to minimize contact.
 You can take a closer look at all of the retail therapy available right now in our Ultimate Guide to Downtown Disney at Disneyland.

 Be prepared to show your Magic Key on your phone to get discounts for food and merchandise at select Downtown Disney and Buena Vista Street locations.

 World of Disney has been testing a new Mobile Checkout system via the Disneyland app.
 To use it, grab a Mobile Checkout shopping bag.
 Scan items with your phone as you add them to the bag.
 Tap Check Out when finished to pay on your phone.
 Show your QR Code to a cast member as you exit!

 What You Need to Know About Visiting Downtown Disney Right Now

 Our Disneyland reopening post has all of the details on the health and safety protocols and rules for visiting the property.
-The same theme park rules that apply in the theme parks apply to Downtown Disney, as you pass through the same security and health screening as you would if the theme parks were open.
+The same theme park rules that apply in the theme parks apply to Downtown Disney.
 Here are our tips for visiting Downtown Disney right now.

 Follow the Disneyland dress code.